 People with McArdle’s have an average delay of about 2o years from onset of symptoms to diagnosis.
-They outwardly look normal and they can’t explain why their activity/exercise tolerance is so different to that of their peers.
+They outwardly look normal and they can not explain why their activity/exercise tolerance is so different to that of their peers.

 The psychological turmoil is considerable.
 Some people struggle with this while others seem to find their way quite well, supported by empathetic family and friends.